 Launched 3rd May 2018.

-Phaophanit and Oboussier were selected to create In Other Words, a site responsive artwork in collaboration with Eric Parry Architects for their new Cambridge Assessments HQ Building.
-Cambridge University, UK.
+Phaophanit and Oboussier were the competition winners to create a site responsive artwork in collaboration with Eric Parry Architects for their new Cambridge Assessments HQ Building at Cambridge University, UK.

 In Other Words is a twin piece that comprises two ceramic printed glass works – one for the ‘link’ façade of the building and the other for the tower.

-The façade piece is created from many different shades of blue and grey and present as a deep indigo that will be most intense at the edges and fade to nothing as it moves towards the centre, creating a central ‘void’ where no image is present.
+The façade piece is created from many different shades of blue and grey and presents as a deep indigo that is most intense at the edges and fades to nothing as it moves towards the centre, creating a central ‘void’ where no image is present.

-The text data that forms the body of the two images will be gathered from a combination of sources:
+The text data that forms the body of the two images is gathered from a combination of sources:

-Individuals were asked to respond to a ‘core’ question such as ‘what does knowledge mean to you?’
+Individuals were asked to respond to a ‘core’ question: ‘what does knowledge mean to you?’

-The proposed art work also encompasses the brick fins on the façade of the building.
+The art work also encompasses the brick fins on the façade of the building.
 Through a collaborative process with Eric Parry Architects the printed glass works are ‘woven’ into the fabric of the building.
-The same palette of blues used for the printed glass will be used to create a ceramic glaze for the bricks for the fins.
-Each fin will have a unique colour scheme composed from this core palette: starting with the darkest indigos at the bottom where the fins emerge from the ‘bridge’ and fading up to the palest greys and blues at the summit of the fins.
-It is also proposed that the indigo blue bricks are integrated below the fins to create a deep inky blue ‘portico’ under which staff and visitors pass to enter the building.
+The same palette of blues used for the printed glass was used to create a ceramic glaze for the bricks for the fins.
+Each fin has a unique colour scheme composed from this core palette: starting with the darkest indigos at the bottom where the fins emerge from the ‘bridge’ and fading up to the palest greys and blues at the summit of the fins.
+The darkest indigo blue bricks are integrated below the fins to create a deep inky blue ‘portico’ under which staff and visitors pass to enter the building.